 Under IBM’s waste management program, hazardous and nonhazardous special wastes are treated, recycled, or disposed of at IBM-approved facilities within the country where they are generated, whenever possible.
 IBM does not export hazardous and nonhazardous special wastes from the United States or any other country when suitable processing facilities are available within the country.

 If there are no suppliers in a country that meet IBM’s environmental and safety requirements for hazardous waste or product processing, the waste generated by IBM’s operations is shipped to facilities in other countries where those requirements can be met.

 This shipping is done in compliance with country laws and regulations and in accord with international treaties such as the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.

 Though rare, there are sometimes situations in which local processing of waste is not possible and shipping to IBM-approved suppliers in other countries is not allowed due to legal requirements.
 In these situations, IBM stores the wastes and product end-of-life materials in properly contained and managed storage facilities as allowed by law and until suitable processing facilities are available.

 In 2010, IBM instituted a requirement that all first-tier suppliers establish a management system to address their social and environmental responsibilities.
 Our objective in establishing this requirement was to help our suppliers build their own capability to succeed in this area.

 These suppliers are required to:

-More information on these new supplier requirements may be found in the Supply Chain section of this report and on IBM’s Supply Chain Environmental Responsibility website.
+More information on these new supplier requirements may be found on IBM’s Supply Chain Environmental Responsibility website.